Starcade

 Starcade is an American game show where contestants competed against one another by playing arcade video games.
 The series originally aired on WTBS from 1982 to 1983, followed by a run in syndication for the following season.

 The series was first hosted by Mark Richards.
 Geoff Edwards replaced Richards after the first 23 shows, and continued until the show's cancellation.

 Broadcast history

+The first pilot aired on September 13, 1981.

 Starcade was produced by the JM Production Company to air on WTBS and later syndication by Turner Program Services (TPS).
 Starcade was the first video arcade game show, and set the blueprint for similar game shows like Video Power, Nick Arcade, and Arena.
 The show was used to sponsor and showcase brand new coin-operated machines of the golden age of arcade video games.

 Shortly after the series' cancellation, a second JM-produced video arcade game show, The Video Game, was aired for a brief period from 1984 to 1985.

 Starcade aired in repeats on the G4 network from its inception in 2002 to 2004, shortly before its merger with TechTV.
 It returned to the G4 lineup during the network's 2021 relaunch.